Tangerine-Community/tangerine-reports/README.md

 ./start.sh
 ```

-Go to http://<address of your host machine>:5601
+Go to `http://<address of your host machine>:5601`

+## Credits
+Some provisioning scripts based on https://github.com/deviantony/docker-elk/tree/searchguard